freightdev/bookmark/README.md

 Traditional file systems simulate **filing cabinets**.
 **Bookmark** simulates **living memory**.

-* Pages remember where you were.
+* Pages tell you what mattered.
 * Bookmarks guide you back.
-* Ribbons tell you what mattered.
+* Ribbons remember where you started.
-* MARKTrail shows you how you got here.
+* Trails shows you how you got here.
-* MSTP tells a story of the bookmarks
+* MSTP tells the story of the book.

 ---